 |Today, Claire is a thriving 3-year-old.|

 After nearly six weeks of care, Claire was strong enough to head home.
-In honor of the nursing team’s exceptional care, Claire’s family made a gift through Fairview Foundation’s Champions of Care program, recognizing the nurses that helped Claire thrive.
+In honor of the nursing team’s exceptional care, Claire’s family made a gift to Fairview Foundation, recognizing the nurses that helped Claire thrive.

-The Champions of Care program invites patients to honor a special care team member as a Champion of Care by making a gift in his her or her honor.
-Champions receive a personal message from their nominators along with a beautiful lapel pin to wear with pride.
+Grateful patients are invited to honor a special care team member by making a gift in his or her honor.

 “We are just so thankful for the amazing care that Claire received from the entire nursing staff,” says Carissa.
-“They didn’t just take care of Claire – they took care of our whole family.”Honor your Champion of Care
+“They didn’t just take care of Claire – they took care of our whole family.”Honor your exceptional care provider

 Make a safe, secure online gift